-Arne Borg, together with Johnny Weissmuller, wasn’t only one of the most famous swimmers in the 1920s, but also one of the cockiest.
-He travelled across the world to show off.
+Arne Borg was the Swedish Johnny Weissmuller—gold-medal-winning, good-looking and cocky.
+He traveled across the world to show off.
 While visiting Germany, he dove into a canal to fish out a deutschmark coin someone in the large crowd had been asked to throw into the water.
-Borg dived in and was gone for a long time.
+Borg dove in and was gone for a long time.
 When the crowd started to fear that all hope was lost for the Swedish athlete, he resurfaced.
-But instead of a deutschmark coin, he brought up two 50 pfennig coins to the surface.
+But instead of a deutschmark coin, he brought up two 50 pfennig (penny) coins to the surface.
 “That’s not a deutschmark,” the audience heckled him.
 “Now you’ve surely failed.”
-“No, I’ve already left to have it changed” was Borg’s immediate reply.
+“No, I’ve already gotten change!” was Borg’s immediate reply.

-In four years, the Stockholm native reduced the 1,500 meters freestyle world record with three minutes.
-His best time was 19:07.2, which would remain the world record for eleven years.
+In 1927, the Stockholm native beat the 1,500m freestyle world record by three minutes.
+His best time was 19:07.2, which would remain the world record for 11 years.

 Swimming 1,500 meters in 19 minutes gives you an average time of 1:16 per 100 meters.
 The current world record of 14:30 corresponds to an average of 58 seconds.
-This, along with Arne Borg’s split times in 400 meters freestyle at the 1928 Olympics – 1:02, 1:17, 1:17 and 1:27 – not only show some shortcomings with regard to how he planned his races, but also that he wasn’t trained for the distance.
+This, along with Arne Borg’s split times in 400m freestyle at the 1928 Olympics—1:02, 1:17, 1:17 and 1:27—not only show some shortcomings with regard to how he planned his races, but also that he wasn’t trained for the distance.

-Feel free to compare Borg’s record with the records of American 12-year-olds: 16:44 (Nicholas Caldwell) and 18:48 (Isabella Rongione).
-Only a small part may be explained by differences in terms of conditions, such as water temperature, swimsuit, pool ropes and swimming glasses having been developed since the time when Arne Borg was the cockiest athlete in the world some 90 years ago.
+Feel free to compare Borg’s record with the records of some American 12-year-olds: 16:44 (Nicholas Caldwell) and 18:48 (Isabella Rongione).
+Only a small part may be explained by differences in conditions such as water temperature, swimsuit, pool ropes and swimming glasses, developments since the time when Arne Borg was the cockiest athlete in the world some 90 years ago.
 These 12-year-olds would still make him look like a rounding buoy over longer distances, despite the fact that they’re not that much faster over 100 meters.

-In order to make this clearer, we may look at the keys for physical performance from different perspectives.
+In order to make this clearer, let’s look at the keys for physical performance from different perspectives.
 In a well-trained athlete, all components in the physiological performance appear to work somewhat better.
 Scientists have yet to identify every reason for this, but we know quite a bit when it comes to the following three points:

-1) A well-trained swimmer has a higher cardiac output and a lower heart rate at a given load compared to a less well-trained swimmer.
+A well-trained swimmer has a higher cardiac output and a lower heart rate at a given load compared to a less well-trained swimmer.
 He or she also has a higher capillarization of his or her blood vessels, is better at utilizing absorbed oxygen and consumes less oxygen when using his or her muscles.